jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Names:**
     *   **Male:** Yurz, Frang, Wolfhan, Horik, Yarel, Karik
     *   **Female:** Heigrid, Inya, Sonti, Elya, Godhi, Bagrid
+    *   **Second names:** Dwarves use patronymic bynames, of the form [Father]son, [Father]daughter, or [Father]kid.

 ### Halflings

 ![Halfling portrait](HALFLING.png "Halfling portrait")

 *   **Physical Description:** Halflings are small, standing between 3 and 4 feet tall.
 They are skinnier and frailer than Dwarves.
+*   **Lifespan:** Halflings reach adulthood at 24 years, middle age at 48 years, elderhood at 72 years, and usually die by 96 years.
+They can live up to 132 years.
 *   **Homeland:** They hail from Middlestone, which consists of three regions: rolling hills and valleys to the north, a massive fertile prarie in the center, and forested hills to the south.
 *   **Culture:** Halfling society values chivalry, formal etiquette, humility, and piety.
 *   **Disposition:** As a central and agriculturally productive region, Middlestone was under constant attacks from adjacent regions during the interregnum.
 As a result, Halflings are among the most fervent supporters of the Yargyez Empire as protectors.